apallin/testworksEspresso/README.md

 8. **Create a new Test Class that launches with the StatisticsActivity instead of TasksList**
   1. Create a new test class that launches with the StatisticsActivity instead of the TasksListActivity.
 This should be configured in the setup rule for the new class.
   2. This test should validate that we are loaded the StaisticsActivity using similar methods to step sever for making sure that it was opened properly from the drawer menu.
+  3. This type of functionality make testing individual activities more accessible since you do not need to navigate through the application to get to the activity in question.

 9. **Create Page Objects for Pages Touched by Tests Created in Previous Steps**
   1. For best test design practices, it is now time to add a bit of abstraction into what we have already written.
 Using either our provided [examples](https://github.com/apallin/testworksEspresso/tree/example-solutions/todoapp/app/src/androidTest/java/com/example/android/architecture/blueprints/todoapp/examplePageObjects) or this [article](https://newcircle.com/s/post/1772/2015/10/16/tutorial-sustainable-android-tests-with-page-objects) to guide you on creating page objects.